 What we like: Simple and light.

-What we don’t: More expensive than Aquamira and you’re drinking unfiltered water straight from the source.
+What we don’t: More expensive than Aquamira, and you’re drinking unfiltered water straight from the source.

 Similar to Aquamira drops below, Katadyn Micropur tablets are a simple and effective chemical treatment using chlorine dioxide.
 For backpackers, there is a strong argument for going this route: The tablets weigh less than 1 ounce for 30, making them by far the lightest water purification option on this list.
-In addition, each tablet is individually wrapped and therefore can be modified for the specifics of your trip (with Aquamira you have to carry both bottles no matter the length of your trip).
-In order to use the Katadyn, just add one tablet to a liter of water, wait 15 minutes for protection from viruses and bacteria, 30 minutes for Giardia, and four hours for Cryptosporidium.
+In addition, each tablet is individually wrapped and therefore can be modified for the specifics of your trip (with Aquamira, you have to carry both bottles no matter the length of your trip).
+In order to use the Katadyn, just add one tablet to a liter of water and wait 15 minutes for protection from viruses and bacteria, 30 minutes for Giardia, and four hours for Cryptosporidium.

 The biggest downside of any chemical treatment is that despite the water being clean, it’s still unfiltered (in the Utah desert, for example, that may mean brown water with lots of critters).
 But in alpine areas with relatively clear mountain water like the Rockies, High Sierra, or Pacific Northwest, chemical treatments are a great ultralight option.
 And in comparing chemical treatments, it’s worth noting that despite being more difficult to use, Aquamira drops are considerably cheaper.
-We ran the numbers and you’re paying roughly $0.53 per liter of clean water with Katadyn whereas Aquamira is more like $0.13 per liter.
+We ran the numbers, and you’re paying roughly $0.53 per liter of clean water with Katadyn, whereas Aquamira is more like $0.13 per liter.
 Plus, the Katadyn tablets are difficult to cut in half and don’t work with 500mL bottles (it’s one tab per liter), which is a bummer especially for trail runners with smaller soft flasks.

 See the Katadyn Micropur MP1